 Please remember, that for disability insurance benefits, disabled widows or widowers benefits, and disabled adult/child benefits, assets are not considered.
 Benefits are paid based upon being disabled and upon your Social Security earnings records.
 However, for Supplemental Security Income benefits and children’s benefits, in addition to being disabled, you must meet certain economic requirements.

-It is essential to speak with a Social Security professional to determine if you may be entitled to any of the aforementioned benefits and which ones might be most appropriate.
+It is essential to speak with a Philadelphia Social Security disability benefits lawyer to determine if you may be entitled to any of the aforementioned benefits and which ones might be most appropriate.